dell/csm-operator/tests/README.md

 # E2E Tests

 The end-to-end tests test the functionality of the operator as a whole by installing different combinations of drivers and modules, enabling and disabling components, and verifying the installed functionality (using e.g. cert-csi).
-All test scenarios are specified in `tests/e2e/testfiles/scenarios.yaml` and are tagged by which test suite(s) they are a part of -- test suites include a test suite for each driver and module, as well as a `sanity` suite, which is designed to be run anytime changes made to the operator are being checked into the main branch.
+All test scenarios are specified in `tests/e2e/testfiles/scenarios.yaml` and are tagged by which test suite(s) they are a part of -- test suites include a test suite for each driver and module, as well as a `sanity` suite.

+Any time changes made to the operator are being checked into the main branch, sanity tests should be run (they should take 20-30 minutes to complete, the very first run may take a few minutes more).
 In addition, if you have made any driver- or module-specific changes, (any changes in `pkg/drivers`, `pkg/modules`, `operatorconfig/driverconfig`, `operatorconfig/moduleconfig`, etc), please run the E2E tests specific to these components as well.

 ## Prerequisites

-- A supported environment where the Dell Container Storage Modules Operator is running and a storageclass is installed.
+- A supported environment where the Dell Container Storage Modules Operator.
 - Fill in the `array-info.sh` environment variables (more info below).
 - The following namespaces need to be created beforehand:
   - `dell`